brndnsmth/collaborative-whiteboard/README.md

 # Collaborative Whiteboard App

 A fairly basic real-time collaborative whiteboard application.
 Users can draw, annotate, and chat with each other in real time.
-Each user is assigned a random goofy name upon joining, and all changes to the canvas are synchronized across all connected users.
+Each user is assigned a random name upon joining, and all changes to the canvas are synchronized across all connected users.

 ---

-## Features
+## Technologies and Features

+### Backend
+- **FastAPI**: For handling WebSocket connections and managing the server.
+- **WebSockets**: For real-time communication between the server and clients.

+### Frontend
+- **HTML5 Canvas**: For drawing and rendering the whiteboard.
+- **JavaScript**: For handling user interactions, drawing logic, and WebSocket communication.

 ### Core Features
 - **Real-time Drawing Synchronization**: All users see updates to the canvas in real time.